-The Sony A7R II has the same design as A7 II, a larger grip and better shutter button position than the original A7R.
+Besides, it offers a larger grip, and a better shutter button position than the original Sony A7R.

-The micro HDMI port, micro USB port and minijack ports are all located at the top-left side of the body.
+The micro HDMI port, micro USB port, and minijack ports are all located at the top-left side of the body.

 Speedy AF System

-The focus sensitivity range from -EV 2 to EV 20 at ISO 100 equivalent with F 2.0 lens attached.
+The focus sensitivity range from -EV 2 to EV 20 at ISO 100 equivalent with F2.0 lens attached.
 There will be an autofocus lock-on notification sound in AF-A and AF-S mode.
-The AF-A is a new focusing mode that will switch itself between AF-S and AF-C automatically according to the subject status (still/moving).
+The AF-A is a new focusing mode that will automatically switch itself between AF-S and AF-C according to the subject status (still/moving).

 Test Set 1